Quick Submarine Search

 A personal submarine is built for recreational use.
-Also called a personal submersible, it’s usually fairly compact at just a few meters in length and can be small enough to fit into a yacht’s tender bay.
-Personal submarines have been used to conduct scientific research, in filmmaking, for ocean exploration, and more.
+Also called a personal submersible, it’s usually fairly compact at just a few meters in length and can be small enough to fit into a yacht’s tender bay and can offer excellent fields of view under the water.
+Personal submarines have been used to conduct scientific research, in filmmaking, for ocean exploration, and more, which is why they offer excellent fields of view.
 Several superyachts in the global fleet carry one on board.
 There are various submersible options, amongst them the two-seater DeepFlight Dragon, which can dive to 100 meters; U-Boat Worx’s three-person C-Explorer 3 submarine that can submerge to 300 meters; SEAmagine’s three-person Aurora-3C that’s rated to dive to 495 meters; and Triton Submarine’s 1650/3LP three-seater, which is capable of reaching depths of 500 meters.

 What is a Personal Submarine Made of (Construction Material/Hull Design)?

 Personal submarines have to be built to withstand the immense pressure that comes from operating at great depths underwater — the deeper you travel, the greater the pressure.
 While the various personal submarine manufacturers have different hull configurations, most are somewhat spherical in shape.
 Triton Submarine’s 1650/3LP has an acrylic hull, while DeepFlight Dragon’s hull is made from composites, reportedly stronger and lighter than steel, that can be found in some of NASA’s projects.